bolt/docs/docs/templates/templates-routes.md

     to be matched. it's also possible to add a callback here. it should return a regular expression which should match
   - `hostname` - hostname to match for this route.
-  - `contenttypeslug` - if this route represent a new route for a contenttype, the contenttype should be specified.
+  - `contenttypeslug` - if this route represent a new route for a ContentType, the ContentType should be specified.

 Path
 ----